CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter X - Lunar Eclipses.md

 ## 10. Lunar Eclipses
 Lunar eclipses happen when the Earth casts a shadow on the Moon.
 As it is a phenomenon that really changes the appearance of the Moon, anywhere on the Earth that can see the Moon during a lunar eclipse will see it, unlike solar eclipses.
 This makes the discussion of lunar eclipses much simpler than the discussion of solar eclipses.
-We follow We follow Chauvenet (1891) and Seidelmann (1992).
+We follow Chauvenet (1891) and Seidelmann (1992).

 ### Penumbral, Partial, and Total Lunar Eclipses
 The Earth has two shadows: the penumbra and umbra.
 Depending on which parts of the shadow the Moon passes through, the eclipse can be categorized in four ways: